 - sham – candle – symbol of the light of being, energy or the creative force

-- ayehneh – mirror – symbol of the field of possibilities where the creative force reflects and makes everything possible
+- ayehneh – mirror – symbol of allowance and the field of possibilities where the creative force reflects and makes everything possible

-- mahee – fish in water – symbol the infinite (water) and life within it (fish)
+- mahee – fish in water – symbol of life without limits, the infinite (water) and life within it (fish)

 Symbol that ties the two together: